The Replacements (band): Reunion (2012–2015)

 On December 17, 2014, a 24-minute jazz improvisation track entitled "Poke Me in My Cage" was uploaded to the band's SoundCloud account.

 On February 9, 2015, the band announced a spring tour of the United States.
 On this tour, they debuted a new song called "Whole Foods Blues", and according to their co-manager Darren Hill, the band has "laid down seven or eight" for a possible new album.
-Towards the end of the tour, two shows in Columbus and Pittsburgh were initially postponed for medical reasons, but were subsequently cancelled outright.
-The Replacements performed for the first time in Spain and Portugal at the Primavera Sound festival on May 28, 2015, and June 5, 2015, respectively, as part of a brief European tour.
+Towards the end of the tour, two shows in Columbus, Ohio and Pittsburgh were initially postponed for medical reasons, but were later canceled.
+The Replacements performed for the first time in Spain and Portugal at the Primavera Sound festival on May 28, 2015, and June 5, 2015, respectively as part of a brief European tour.
 On June 5, 2015, Westerberg announced onstage at the Primavera Sound festival in Porto, Portugal, that it was the band's final show.
-T-shirts Westerberg had worn to previous shows had hinted at this outcome: each shirt had two letters on it (one each on front and back), ultimately spelling out, "I have always loved you.
+T-shirts Westerberg had worn to previous shows had hinted at this outcome: each shirt had two letters on it (one each on front and back) spelling out, "I have always loved you.
 Now I must whore my past."

 In a September 2015 interview, Stinson discussed the band working on new studio material, stating, "it was one of those things: We dipped our toe in the water, and it didn't feel so good."
-Stinson stated that he had reworked songs he wrote for the Replacements as material for his solo career.
+Stinson said that he had reworked songs he wrote for the Replacements as material for his solo career.

 Live performances

-The Replacements gained local notoriety following their first live performance, because of Tommy Stinson's young age.
+The Replacements gained local notoriety following their first live performance because of Tommy Stinson's young age.
 Early shows were consistently tight and became more aggressive following the release of the Stink EP in 1982.
 As their stylistic repertoire began to expand with the writing and recording of Hootenanny the following year, the band's increasingly antagonistic stage show left them with a reputation for their rowdy, often drunken live shows.
 The band frequently went on stage too intoxicated to play.
-They were famously banned permanently from Saturday Night Live after performing drunk before a national television audience on January 18, 1986.
-As one reviewer succinctly observed, the band could quite often be "mouthing profanities into the camera, stumbling into each other, falling down, dropping their instruments, and generally behaving like the apathetic drunks they were."
-There emerged an element of unpredictability, as The Replacements—when sober—gained critical praise for their live shows.
-Part of the mystique of The Replacements was the fact that the audience never knew until the start of a concert if the band would be sober enough to play.
-It was not uncommon for the group to play entire sets of cover versions, ranging anywhere from Bryan Adams's "Summer of '69" to Dusty Springfield's "The Look of Love" to Led Zeppelin's "Black Dog."
+They were famously permanently banned from Saturday Night Live after Westerberg shouted a (mostly) off-microphone profanity, directed at guitarist Bob Stinson, before a national television audience on January 18, 1986.

+As a reviewer succinctly observed, the band could quite often be "mouthing profanities into the camera, stumbling into each other, falling down, dropping their instruments, and generally behaving like the apathetic drunks they were."
+There emerged an element of unpredictability, as the Replacements—when sober—gained critical praise for their live shows.
+Part of the mystique of the Replacements was the fact that the audience never knew until the start of a concert if the band would be too drunk to play.
+It was not uncommon for the group to play entire sets of cover versions, ranging anywhere from Bryan Adams's "Summer of '69" to Dusty Springfield's "The Look of Love" to Led Zeppelin's "Black Dog".